neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 <Admonition type="note">
-The Airbyte UI currently allows selecting any tables for CDC.
+The Airbyte UI currently allows selecting any tables for Change Data Capture (CDC).
 If a table is selected that is not part of the publication, it will not be replicated even though it is selected.
 If a table is part of the publication but does not have a replication identity, that replication identity will be created automatically on the first run if the Airbyte user has the necessary permissions.
 </Admonition>

-### Create a new Postgres source in Airbyte UI
+### Create a Postgres source in Airbyte UI

 1. From your Airbyte Cloud or Airbyte Open Source account, select **Sources** from the left navigation bar, search for **Postgres**, then create a new Postgres source.
-2. Enter the connection details for the Neon database that will your replication source.
-You can obtain your Neon connection string from the **Connection Details** widget on the **Dashboard** of your Neon project.
+2. Enter the connection details for the Neon database.
+You can get these details from your Neon connection string, which you can find in the **Connection Details** widget on the **Dashboard** of your Neon project.
     For example, given a connection string like this:

     ```bash
     postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?sslmode=require